 Bryn Athyn College is an Equal Opportunity Employer.
+Minority candidates are encouraged to apply.
 Our goal is to attract and retain talented and dedicated employees by providing a friendly and collaborative work environment that offers meaningful career opportunities, competitive compensation, an extensive benefits package, and various professional and personal development opportunities.

 Faculty Employment Opportunities